 "Serving as a poll worker is one of the best things you can do this year to serve your country."

-If you’re mailing your ballot, send it in as early as possible.
-If your state has early in-person voting, Dr. Cobb says to take advantage of it in order to prevent long lines on election day on November 3, when it’s expected that there will be a shortage of poll workers.
-“Anybody who’s interested in getting involved, serving as a poll worker is one of the best things you can do this year to serve your country,” she says.
+If you're mailing your ballot, send it in as early as possible.
+If your state has early in-person voting, Dr. Cobb says to take advantage of it in order to prevent long lines on election day, when it's expected that there will be a shortage of poll workers.
+"Anybody who's interested in getting involved, serving as a poll worker is one of the best things you can do this year to serve your country," she says.

 The right to vote is precious.
 If you have it, you should use it.